alonsodomin/cron4s/docs/src/main/tut/userguide/index.md

 ---
 layout: docs
-title: "First Steps"
+title: "Getting Started"
+section: "userguide"
+position: 1
 ---

-## First Steps

 To start using **cron4s** in your project just include the library as part of your dependencies: